-Racial and DNA related subjects aside, as fortunate as I am right now, it wasn’t an accident.
+Racial and DNA-related subjects aside (race is a topic for another article), as fortunate as I am right now, it wasn’t all just an accident.
 I didn’t just slip and fall onto a pile of Software Development books and luck into what I know how to do now.
 I stayed at home and worked as hard as I possibly could, for years.
 I’ve read more books recently than I ever thought I could, because I’d never been a regular reader in any other point in my life.
-Yet just in the last year I’ve gotten through more than a dozen books and it’s vastly improved my outlook and my life… and those weren’t even about computer programming.
+In the last year I’ve gotten through more than a dozen books and it’s vastly improved my outlook and my life… and those weren’t even about computer programming.
 Before this I found out what textbooks they used in programming classes and I ordered them and worked through them.
 I scoured the internet daily for articles and tutorials, videos and guides, demonstrations and on and on.
 I made it my life.

 So whether you want to be an amazing musician, artist, DJ, designer, marketing pro, solar panel technician, automotive mechanic, or one of these top-paying jobs, or one of these ‘dream jobs’; it all starts with igniting your obsessive passion for studying and learning everything about it, practicing it every day, and really using this time you have.
 The same goes for just getting better at your current job, learning that new technique, getting that certification, or taking that online class.
 For instance the online school I’m going to offers degrees in a bunch of different fields.
 It’s all out there.
 Yours for the taking.